pharmacome/curation/indra_errors.rst

 Negation
 ~~~~~~~~

 - **But not**.
+False positive negation.

 - **Negative mediator**.

 Subject/object
 ~~~~~~~~~~~~~~

-If the subject or the object are in the evidence but don’t have a relationship
+Subject and object are correctly labelled but there is not relationship between them.

 Not Evidence
 ~~~~~~~~~~~~

-If the evidence chosen cannot\should not be coded in BEL.
-Also if it’s incomplete or unclear
+The evidence information is not sufficient to code the BEL statement.

 Site of Modification
 ~~~~~~~~~~~~~~~~~~~~